Seven ways Messianic Jews fulfill the “Irrevocable Call” of Romans 11:29

 It bothers me deeply that this person feels this way.
 I connect with Gentile leaders all over the world and I have never sought to make them feel “less than” and I don’t think they have ever felt that from me.
 We should not be jealous of each other’s calling but rejoice with each other as we succeed in our unique callings.

 For example, Eitan Shishkoff is one of the godliest pastors I have ever met.
 He oozes mercy.
 Everyone loves him and feels the love from him.
 I can remember when I first started out in ministry, I was jealous.
 Why didn’t I have that gifting?
+Why don't have that same level of love and concern?
 Also, I had seen prophets move in the Spirit and longed to be able to see in the spirit and hear from God as they did.
 However, as I developed my gifting as a communicator, fundraiser, and writer, I was able to rejoice with others in their gifting and feel blessed in my own.
-No one in the kingdom of God should feel second class.
-However, if someone does feel that way, that doesn’t negate the fact that there are different gifts and callings.
+No one in the kingdom of God should feel second-class.

 Co-heir is not a small thing!